Democracy in the Middle East and North Africa: Palestine

 Following the establishment of Mandatory Palestine, elections of the Jewish community to the Assembly of Representatives (Mandatory Palestine) started with the 1920 Assembly of Representatives election.
 Due to an Arab boycott of the 1923 Palestinian Legislative Council election by the fifth Palestine Arab Congress the results of this election were annulled and an Advisory Council was appointed instead.

 The first legislative and presidential elections by the Palestinian National Authority were held in 1996 and the first local elections were held in January–May 2005.
 Previous municipal elections were held in 1972 and 1976, organized by the Israeli government.
 The most recent elections held in the West Bank were the 2021–22 Palestinian local elections.

 The 2024 V-Dem Democracy indices ranked the Gaza Strip and the West Bank separately, classifying the West Bank as an "electoral autocracy" and the Gaza Strip as a "closed autocracy."
 According to a 2024 Freedom House report, Israel's blockade of Gaza, alongside the Hamas-Fatah rift, has "hampered the development of normal civilian political competition" in the Gaza Strip.

 Lebanon

 Lebanon has traditionally enjoyed a confessional democratic system, with certain high-profile positions in the government and seats in the parliament reserved for specified religions and confessions.
 A large number of political parties with very different ideologies are active in the Parliament of Lebanon, but most of them form political alliances with other groups of similar interests.
 Political fragmentation in Lebanon contributes to political inefficiency.

 The 2024 V-Dem Democracy report stated that Lebanon is autocratizing.
 Lebanon was ranked 112th electoral democracy in the world according to the V-Dem Democracy Indices published in 2024.

+Libya

+Due to the Libyan crisis last elections were the 2014 Libyan parliamentary election and 2024–2026 Libyan local elections.
+Political fragmentation prevents new elections in Libya.